 - As odd as it may sound, the black pepper is an important addition; it helps to increase the bioavailability of curcumin – the active compound in turmeric that’s touted for innumerable health benefits.
 In other words, the compound piperine in black pepper increases the absorption of curcumin.
 Let’s not forget it.

-- You can choose any way to sweeten this golden milk turmeric coffee – maple syrup, honey, agave or enjoy without any sweetness.
+- You can choose any way to sweeten this golden milk turmeric coffee – maple syrup, honey, agave or enjoy it without any sweetness.
 The spices help distract your taste buds from the sweetness.

 More Delicious Drinks You Might Like: